-The French Army of the Rhine, under the marquis de Contades, was positioned in front of the Meuse and the Dutch borders.
-It extended from Wesel, Contades headquarters, southward almost to Koblenz and faced the Lower-Rhine.
-The general plan of operation called for the French Army of the Lower Rhine to advance into Westphalia and Hanover along the river Lippe.
+The French Army of the Rhine, under the Marquis de Contades, was positioned in front of the Meuse and the Dutch borders.
+It extended from Wesel, Contades’ headquarters, southward almost to Koblenz and faced the Lower-Rhine.
+The general plan of operation called for the French Army of the Lower Rhine to advance into Westphalia and Hanover along the Lippe River.

-Meanwhile, the French Army of the Main, under the prince de Soubise, was enquartered in the countship of Hanau and the Wetterau (Wetteravie) areas, between the Main and the Lahn, with his back to the Rhine.
+Meanwhile, the French Army of the Main, under the Prince de Soubise, was enquartered in the countship of Hanau and the Wetterau area, between the Main and the Lahn, with his back to the Rhine.
 It counted some 25,000 men.
 Plans called for the Army of the Main to invade Hesse.

 The general plan of the French, Austrians and Imperials for this campaign was to occupy Thuringia and Franconia with an Austro-Imperial army to create a continuous front linking all these armies.

-The Allied Army under Ferdinand of Brunswick had taken its winter quarters from Coesfeld, a little to westward of Münster, through Münster, Lippstadt and Paderborn to the Diemel.
-Ferdinand had detached prince von Ysenburg with 8 to 10,000 men to cover the outposts of the French Army of the Main.
+The Allied Army under Ferdinand of Brunswick had taken up its winter-quarters from Coesfeld, a little to westward of Münster, through Münster, Lippstadt and Paderborn to the Diemel.
+Ferdinand had detached the Prince von Ysenburg with 8 to 10,000 men to cover the outposts of the French Army of the Main.
 With his less numerous army, Ferdinand was on the defensive.
 He was facing two French armies.
 Furthermore, Ferdinand's position was potentially threatened to be taken in his left rear by the Saxon Army.
 However, a Prussian corps of observation covered the Saxons.

 To secure his line of communication, Ferdinand had to retain possession of the Weser.
 To do so, he had to hold two fortresses: Münster in Westphalia and Lippstadt on the Upper Lippe.
 The fall of Münster would allow the French to push on unhindered to the Weser while the loss of Lippstadt would cut any communication between Westphalia and Hesse and allow the two French armies to make their junction.
 Furthermore, Ferdinand had to prevent the junction of these two French armies with the Austro-Imperial army operating in Saxony.
-He counted on Frederick II to advance in Thuringia and Franconia, forcing the Austro-Imperials to retreat.
+He counted on Prince Heinrich to advance in Thuringia and Franconia with his Prussian Army of Saxony, forcing the Austro-Imperials to retreat.

 Roughly speaking, the field of operations lay between the Rhine and the Weser, with the sea and the Main for northern and southern boundaries.
 Three rivers barred the advance of the French northward from Frankfurt to Kassel and beyond, from south to north: the Ohm, the Eder, and the Diemel.
 With the Diemel as the final barrier between Hesse and Westphalia.